 INANNA RULED INDIA & URUK

 Recognizing her contributions, the Enlilite Council named the Constellation The Twins, after Inanna and Utu and further bowed to Inanna’s growing power.
-The Council replaced Ninmah with Inanna both as member and as the god of The Maiden [Virgo].
+The Council replaced Ninmah with Inanna both as member and as the goddess, The Maiden [Virgo].

 Inanna “liked to roam the lands and took a liking to the people who in the upper plain of the two rivers dwelt.
 They were the Igigi who descended to Earth from heaven from Lahmu (Mars).
 The Igigi Aryans moved east, following Inanna [they called her Ishtar] to the Indus Valley [Aratta, Pakistan] and laid the foundation for the Indo-European culture.”
 [Tellinger, M., 2006, Slave Species of god, page 499] Enlil ordered Enki to craft a new language and script for Aratta.
 Enki wrote the language but refused Aratta computer programs (MEs) for Aratta to make Inanna a world power.
 Enki said Inanna could share with Aratta the MEs she’d already seduced from him for Uruk.